-Marx entitled his book "CAPITAL, a critique of political economy" because industrial mass-production turned the economy from regional to national (and global) while private owners seeking immediate profits ignored its long-term effects.
-Mass-production required society's planning and control of the economy to protect - and to benefit - all citizens.
-Marx's ideas inspired many to participate in efforts to introduce state-owned economies.
+Marx entitled his book "CAPITAL, a critique of political economy" because industrialization turned the economy from regional to national (and global) but private owners seeking short term profits ignored its long-term effects.
+Mass-production without social planning and control of the entire economy causes unemployment and war.
+Marx's ideas inspired many to introduce state-run economies.
 He proposed to run the economy by the principle - "From each according to his ability, to each according to his needs".
 As mass production in one country affected many countries this was a global project, not a local one.

-State-owned economies were called "Social-ism" because they aimed to care for all in society, not for a minority of private owners of land, factories, finance and commerce.
-Socialism used the profits of the economy to provide all citizens with guaranteed employment, state-paid housing, healthcare, education, and decent pensions.
+State-run economies were called "Social-ism" because they aimed to care for all in society, not just for a minority of private owners of lands, factories, finance and commerce.
+Socialism used the profits of the economy to provide all citizens with guaranteed employment, state-paid housing-healthcare-education, and decent pensions.
 Marx predicted that private owners striving to maximize their profits will create "bubbles" of unchecked growth in the economy that will "burst" causing economic crises.
-Private owners crave profits and ignore the effects of their activity on society, its health and future, and on the environment.
+Private owners crave profits and ignore the effects of their activity on society, on its health and future, and on the environment.
 They'll do anything to maximize profits.
 Burst "bubbles" reduce demand and cause unemployment.
 Reduced demand causes reduced production and unemployment which spiral out of control.

-BB "solves" such crises by producing arms and wars - using the unemployed as soldiers.
-Wars "solve" economic crises by destruction of goods - and lives.

-In WW1 and WW2 BB killed 100M people.
-Hobson's book "Imperialism" of 1902 (see the Internet) gives the following figures in Book 1, Chapter 5, appendix:
+BB "solves" such crises by producing arms and wars - employing the unemployed as soldiers.
+Wars "solve" economic crises by destroying goods - and lives.
+BB regimes killed 100 Million people in WW1 and WW2.
+Hobson's book "Imperialism" (1902, see the Internet) shows in Book 1, Chapter 5, the following: